Continuing Education Activity

 Enhancing Healthcare Team Outcomes

 Either in a biological attack or host-switch pandemic, centralized and swift action is paramount.
-Failures seen with the coronavirus pandemic in early contact tracing, selective quarantining, and post-contact investigations, is not an option.
+Failures seen with the coronavirus pandemic in early contact tracing, selective quarantining, and post-contact investigations, are not an option.
 While media and societal courtesy have been fairly successful amid the COVID pandemic for inducing social distancing, with variola, this progression might happen via Darwinian mechanics instead.